-Spring Allergy Tips Make an Appointment Refer a Patient Ask a Question Reviewed by Carah B. Santos, MD (November 01, 2016) If you have allergies or asthma, spring can be a challenging time of the year.
-This season is known for big temperature and humidity changes and high tree pollen counts — all of which can contribute to allergies and asthma.
-Spring cleaning can also be hazardous for those with asthma due to the irritating fumes from cleaning products.
+Spring Allergy Tips Make an Appointment Refer a Patient Ask a Question Reviewed by Carah Santos, MD (December 06, 2022) If you have allergies or asthma, spring can be a challenging time of the year.
+This season is known for big temperature and humidity changes, along with high tree pollen counts — all of which can contribute to allergies and asthma.
+Spring cleaning can also be hazardous for those with asthma, due to the irritating fumes from cleaning products.
 Here are a few tips to help ease your symptoms so that you can better enjoy the spring season.
 Avoid being outdoors on windy days, especially mid-morning to mid-afternoon, when pollen counts are often highest.
 If you must be out, cover your mouth with a scarf or an allergen mask.
 Keep car and home windows and doors closed, and avoid using electric fans inside the home, which can kick up pollen into the air.
 After returning from outdoors, shower, wash your hair and change your clothing.
 When cleaning, use caution with household cleaning products.
 Make sure the area to be cleaned is well ventilated.
-Never mix cleansers such as bleach, disinfectants and deodorizers with ammonia products, either in the bucket or on the surface to be cleaned.
+Never mix cleansers such as bleaches, disinfectants and deodorizers with ammonia products, either in the bucket or on the surface to be cleaned.
 It is best if non-allergic family members or others do the cleaning.
 Try to be out of the house during all cleaning, especially during carpet cleaning.
 Avoid being outside when fertilizers and pesticides are applied to the lawns, trees or shrubs in your neighborhood.
 If you garden, arrange for someone else to remove the leaves and branches that may have collected in your yard or hedges.
 This type of garbage usually has mold and other particles that can trigger your asthma.
 Your health care provider may recommend additional medications, therapies or other environmental controls.
 Know Your Allergy Season View Pollen Counts Infographics Spring Allergies Survivng Spring Allergies Hidden Home Allergens What's Making You Sneeze?
 View Allergy Home Allergy & Asthma Holiday Tips Summer Allergy Tips Clinical Trials For more than 100 years, National Jewish Health has been committed to finding new treatments and cures for diseases.
 Search our clinical trials.